COMPOSING AT THE KEYBOARD

 - A new law has been passed to outlaw online gaming, social media and YouTube.
 You must live by the law.
 List ten things you would do instead.

-KeyMaster Variation: Before the students begin their exercise, ask them to choose 5 keys that have recently been taught or that need reinforcement and ask them to blank out those keys during the exercise.
+KeyMaster Variation: Before the students begin their exercise, ask them to choose 5 keys on their KeyMaster Keyboard that have recently been taught or that need reinforcement and ask them to blank out those keys during the exercise.

 Time & Materials: Word processing software and one class period.